guard/guard/README.md

 $ bundle exec guard [start]
 ```

 Guard will look for a Guardfile in your current directory.
-If it does not find one, it will look in your `$HOME` directory for one.
+If it does not find one, it will look in your `$HOME` directory for a .Guardfile.

 Command line options
 --------------------